mrhut10/futuresFineFurniture/collections/product/Oxford Outdoor Suite.md

 * Setting Consists of a 2 seater Sofa, 2 x Arm Chairs and a rectangular Coffee Table
 * Designed for outdoor use with low to no maintenance
-* Textmesh outdoor fabric for easy care
+* Techmesh outdoor fabric for easy care
 * Aluminium white powder coated frame